15 Things You Can Do to Help Keep Oceans Clean

 It's not just individual consumers who need to watch their plastic consumption—it's local restaurants and global corporations as well.
 Find out which companies and businesses employ the best practices when it comes to packaging and plastic usage and which ones don't.

 If you feel like your local take-out place or café is being excessively wasteful, tell them.
 (Also, do your part by telling them you don't need any plastic utensils or paper napkins if you're planning to eat at home or the office.)
 And if your issue is with a larger chain, get in touch with them on social media or write an email.
 Then you can start digging deeper.
-Harmful microbeads are banned in the U.S. [PDF] for their impact on oceans (though the ban's not 100 percent in effect yet), but what about in other countries?
+Harmful microbeads are banned in the U.S. [PDF] for their impact on oceans, but what about in other countries?
 And are the products you're using actually free of them?
 Find out, because while you may practice clean ocean habits, the companies you buy from may not.

 4. Be aware of chemicals in your gardens and on your lawn.